Andorra and The Pyrenees

 Valid motorcycle insurance is your own responsibility and must be valid for the duration of the tour.
 Although most comprehensive policies provide European cover, you are required to let your insurer know when you will be travelling abroad.

-You are required to take out your own European motorcycle recovery policy.
+You are required to take out your own European motorcycle breakdown / recovery policy.

 ECM Tours accept no responsibility for transporting you, your bike or your pillion to any alternative destination in case of breakdown or accident.
 Furthermore, in case of your motorcycle breaking down, the cost of any repair or service will be solely the responsibility of the rider.